 With one exception, a physicalLocation object SHALL contain a property named fileLocation whose value is a fileLocation object (§3.2) that represents the location of the file.

-The exceptions is that under certain circumstances, if the physicalLocation object appears as a member of an annotation.locations array (§3.28.3), the fileLocation property MAY be absent, as described in §3.19.7.
+The exceptions is that under certain circumstances, if the physicalLocation object occurs as a member of an annotation.locations array (§3.28.3), the fileLocation property MAY be absent, as described in §3.19.7.

-If the run.files property (§3.11.10) is present, the value of the fileLocation.uri property SHOULD be equal to the name of one of the properties on the run.files object, which provides additional information about the file specified by fileLocation.
+If the run.files property (§3.11.10) is present, the fileLocation.uri property SHOULD equal the name of one of the properties on the run.files object, which provides additional information about the file specified by fileLocation.

-EXAMPLE: In this example, the value of the property results[0].locations[0].physicalLocation.fileLocation.uri is equal to the name of the property files[0][file:///C:/Code/main.c].
+EXAMPLE: In this example, the property results[0].locations[0].physicalLocation.fileLocation.uri equals the name of the property files[0][file:///C:/Code/main.c].

 { # A run object (§3.11).